Bayesian Fixed-domain Asymptotics for Covariance Parameters in a Gaussian Process Model

-For Bayesian inference on the parameters in covariance functions of Gaussian processes, the only theoretical work we are aware of is \citet{ShaRup12}, who have worked under the increasing-domain asymptotics regime and have established that the joint posterior of all parameters in the tapered covariance functions converges to a limiting normal distribution.
-The result in \citet{ShaRup12} is close to the classic BvM theorem since the dependence among $X_n$ does not get stronger under the increasing-domain asymptotics.
-A key assumption in \citet{ShaRup12} that the covariance matrix of the observed data $X_n$ have lower and upper bounded eigenvalues, which can only hold under increasing-domain asymptotics but no longer holds under fixed-domain asymptotics.
-In fact, things become dramatically different under fixed-domain asymptotics as both $\sigma^2$ and $\alpha$ have no consistent estimators and hence, no posterior consistency.
-Our paper is the first to consider the fixed-domain asymptotic theory from the Bayesian perspective.
+For Bayesian inference on the GP covariance parameters, the only theoretical work we are aware of is \citet{ShaRup12}, who have worked under the increasing-domain asymptotics regime and have established that the joint posterior of all parameters in the tapered covariance functions converges to a limiting normal distribution.
+This is similar to the classic BvM theorem since the dependence among data does not get stronger under increasing-domain asymptotics.
+A key assumption in \citet{ShaRup12} is that the observed covariance matrix have lower and upper bounded eigenvalues, which no longer holds under fixed-domain asymptotics.